 For the Cantab wanting the quintessential experience

-1) Eat food in giant batwings because why the hell not
+1) Eat food in giant batwings because why not

 Going to formal is the classic Cambridge prospectus experience.
 If your gown doesn’t smell suspiciously of gravy and red wine by the end of first year then you are either doing it wrong or you’re less clumsy than I am.
 Formal is an extravagance so I don’t advocate going all the time, but it’s just about the cheapest three course meal you’ll have in your life so take advantage while you can and stuff yourself with wood grouse or whatever slightly pretentious food they are serving.